The lowdown (in their own words...)

 Sponsorship:We sponsor the GDL and LPC with BPP.

 Percentage interviewed: 7.5%

 Second year: £37,500

 Other fee-earners: 119

 Total trainees: 11

-Summer: Deadline for applications is 31 January 2018 for vacation scheme to take place in June/July 2018.
+Vacation scheme: By 31 January for vacation schemes to take place in June/July 2018.